Sezsie/AI_Group_Projects/Regression_HW_2/CS430HW-02README.txt

 // Any of these options should be able to run the __main__.py file
 // as long as Python 3.12.1 is installed on the computer.
 //
-// When the program does run, the first plot figure will pop up.
-In order to see the second plot figure, the first
-// one will have to be closed.
-Once the second plot figure pops up, the final theta values and the mean squared errors
+// When the program does run, the final theta values and the mean squared errors
 // should appear on your desktop in a output.txt file.
 //